Validation Checklist for Planning and Other Applications

 The sequential test guides main town centre uses towards town centre locations first, then, if no town centre locations are available, to edge of centre locations, and, if neither town centre locations nor edge of centre locations are available, to out of centre locations (with preference for accessible sites which are well connected to the town centre).

+It supports the viability and vitality of town centres by placing existing town centres foremost in both plan-making and decision-taking.
 It is for the applicant to demonstrate compliance with the sequential test.
 Wherever possible, the local planning authority is expected to support the applicant in undertaking the sequential test, including sharing any relevant information.

 Local Requirements